ericgibert/supersid/docs/SuperSIDonLinux.md

 -r--r--r--.
 1 root root 0 Jul 19 10:44 version
 ````

-I choose the MID card as the secind card is my webcam:
+I choose the MID card as the second card is my webcam:
 ````
 [Capture]
 Audio=alsaaudio